DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/claims.md

 All client claims will be by default prefixed with *client* to avoid accidental collision with user claims, e.g. the above claim would show up as *client_customer_id* in access tokens.
 You can change (or remove) that prefix by setting the *ClientClaimsPrefix* on the [client definition]({{< ref "/reference/models/client#token" >}}).

 {{% notice note %}}
-By default, client claims are only send in the client credentials flow.
+By default, client claims are only sent in the client credentials flow.
 If you want to enable them for other flows, you need to set the *AlwaysSendClientClaims* property on the client definition.
 {{% /notice %}}

 ### Setting client claims dynamically